jugshaurya/showcase/README.md

 ### 👀 Peek a Boo!

-#### Shaurya Personal Portfolio to showcase shaurya and his work at one place from various places.
+#### Shaurya Personal Portfolio to showcase shaurya and his work at one place from various other places like from Github Repos(Jupyter Notebooks & mdx files) and medium.

 ![](./readme-images/showcase.png)